All you need to know about the Premier 15s

 Last season's position: Eighth

-Bristol ended their season in eighth after a bumpy term for the club, logging just four wins.
+Bristol ended their season in eighth after a bumpy term for the club, managing just four wins.

 However, they brought in a lot of Welsh players who sparkled in the league - especially Elinor Snowsill, Siwan Lillicrap and Jasmine Joyce.